mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *Simple paper, no seal, republican symbol stamped*

-{{descriptive
+{{description,note
 **"Friends:**

->
+:
-> The Aetheran Council needs capable individuals who understand that freedom is worth fighting for.
+The Aetheran Council needs capable individuals who understand that freedom is worth fighting for.
 Envoy Marcus Valen wishes to discuss an opportunity that serves both your interests and the cause of their alliance.
->
-> Wayward Inn, private room, today at 2pm.
+Wayward Inn, private room, today at 2pm.
->
-> Come if you believe people deserve to choose their own destiny.
+Come if you believe people deserve to choose their own destiny.
->
-{{descriptive
+:
-**—Senator M. Valen, Aetheran Council, Committee on External Affairs"**
+**—Senator M. Valen, Aetheran Council, Committee on External Affairs"** }}

 ---